How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 Install Nginx Web Server

-With monitoring in place, let’s get your web server running.
+Let’s get your web server running.
 I prefer Nginx over Apache for its lightweight architecture — it handles high traffic loads with significantly lower memory overhead.
 Install it with:

 sudo apt install nginx -y